 - Finding remediation measures for solving the problems

-Project starting Date: November 2016
+Project starting date: November 2016

-Project completion Date: November 2017
+Project completion date: November 2017

 Project duration: One year

-The study area is a tectonically active area and bed and walls of the reservoir include seven geological structures among which Lar limestone is the most challenging one due to high rate of dissolution.
+The study area is a tectonically active area and the bed and walls of the reservoir include seven geological structures among which Lar limestone is the most challenging one due to the high rate of dissolution.

 Saman Ab Sarzamin Consulting Engineering Company (S.A.S) took several measures for investigating and study on this area, including:

 - Reanalysis the results and outputs of reservoir researches